msupply-foundation/conforma-web-app/docs/internal/Level-1-Review-And-LOQ.md

 ### Front End

-- Fetch actions and calculates progress of review and application
+- Fetches actions and calculates progress of review and application
 - GraphQL mutation to create review and application responses
 - GraphQL mutation to update `application_response` or `review_response`
 - Validates submission of review and application